Market Insight

 But while technology can improve efficiency and accuracy, according to Emma Brooks, Associate in our valuation team, it can never replace the professional judgement and local insight that lie at the heart of valuation.

 Valuation has always been both an art and a science.
-AI can support the science, but the art remains uniquely human.
+AI can support the science through automation and data analysis, but the art remains uniquely human.

 That’s the message behind the new RICS Professional Standard for the Responsible Use of Artificial Intelligence in Surveying Practice, published in September 2025 and effective from 9 March 2026.